saboyer/TNPublicSchools/README.md

 -Tableau: used to build all dashboards and visualize findings

--Excel: used minimally through out to spot check data to assure uniformity and accuracy
+-Excel: used minimally throughout in spot checking data to assure uniformity and accuracy

 ## Enterprise dashboard:
 https://public.tableau.com/app/profile/scott.boyer/viz/210627_TN_Schools_Dashboard/SchoolDashboard